csci344/spring2025/pages/_topics/topic14.md

 ---
 layout: topic
-title: Course Synthesis
+title: Security & Authentication
 type: topic
+num: 14
 description: >
-    In this unit, we will reflect on the concepts and skills learned throughout the course, including integrating frontend and backend technologies, ensuring security, and employing best practices in design and coding.
-We will also discuss some of the considerations not covered in this course and consider some next steps if you want to enhance your learning.
-num: 14
+    Web security ensures the protection of applications from common vulnerabilities like XSS, CSRF, and SQL injection.
+Authentication is the process of verifying user identity so that the application can tailor content and functionality while maintaining data privacy.
+In this unit, you will learn learn to identify risks and implement best practices such as input validation, secure authentication, and encryption.
+You will also learn about authentication strategies (e.g., JWT) in order to implement a secure login system.
 draft: 0
-start_date: 2025-04-28
+start_date: 2025-04-21
-lectures: [26]
+lectures: [24, 25]
+tutorials: [14]
 ---

+TBD